petzval/btferret/README.md

 a - Scan for classic devices if not already set in devices.txt.
     This should find the client device. s - Become a server.
 Select Classic server.
 Enter node of client that will connect.
-    Choose link key on or off.
-The Pi will then wait for a connection, listening on channel 1 and two standard serial UUID services called Serial2 and Serial16.
+    Choose link key and passkey options.
+The Pi will then wait for a pairing request or a connection.
+For connections it will listen on channel 1 via two standard serial UUID services called Serial2 and Serial16 and a custom UUID.
     The server can be terminated with the x key.

 Initiate connection from the client.
 If there is an option for line ending, choose